Mara-Li/obsidian-dataview-properties/README.md

 ## ⚙️ Configuration
 <screenshot>

+> [!TIP]
+> Both options (frontmatter cleanup, ignore and text removing) supports **insensitive** and **ignore accent** recognition:
+> - **Insensitive** : The plugin will ignore the case of the field names when checking for matches.
+For example, if you have a field named "Name" and you set "name", both value will be recognized as the same.
+> - **Ignore accent** : The accented characters will be converted to their non-accented counterparts.
+For example, if you have a field named "école" and you set "ecole", both value will be recognized as the same.

 - **Interval**: The time interval (in milliseconds) at which the plugin will check for changes in the Dataview queries and update the frontmatter properties accordingly.
 The default value is 1000ms (1 second).
+- **Frontmatter cleanup** : Automatically remove the frontmatter properties when the corresponding Dataview field is removed.
+Enabled by default.
 - **Ignored fields** : A list (of string) of fields to ignore (aka that won't be copied).
 Separate the fields with a comma or a new line.
 To use regex, encapsulate with `/` (ex: `/^name$/i`).
-    - **Insensitive** : If checked, the plugin will ignore the case of the field names when checking for matches.
-For example, if you have a field named "Name" and you set "name" in the ignored fields, it will be ignored (and vice versa).
-    - **Ignore accent** : If checked, the plugin will ignore accents when checking for matches.
-For example, if you have a field named "école" and you set "ecole" in the ignored fields, it will be ignored, and vice versa.
+- **Text removing** : Remove pattern or value from the field **value** when adding it to the frontmatter.
+Useful to remove some unwanted characters like `%%`.
+Like **ignored fields**, you can use regex by encapsulating the pattern with `/` (ex: `/^name$/i`).
 - **Dataview** : Enable/disable the evaluation of each type of dataview query.
 Only inline queries are supported.
     - **Dataview Query Language (DQL)**
     - **DataviewJS**